On this page

 Factors API support for Okta Verify authenticator enrollment flows is GA in Production

-• When an Okta Verify enrollment request is made using the Factors API for a user not currently enrolled with an Okta Verify factor, then all three signed_nonce, push, and totp factors are enrolled.
+- When an Okta Verify enrollment request is made using the Factors API for a user not currently enrolled with an Okta Verify factor, then all three

-• The DELETE push or signed_nonce factor operation deletes all three factor enrollments (push, signed_nonce, and totp).
+factor operation deletes all three factor enrollments (push

-See Enroll Okta Verify Push and Reset Factor updates in the Factors API.
+See Enroll Okta Verify Push (opens new window) and Unenroll Factor (opens new window) updates in the Factors API.

 The full-featured code editor makes editing code for the sign-in page, email templates, and error pages more efficient and less reliant on documentation.
 Developers can write, test, and publish code faster with syntax highlighting, autocomplete for variables, split versus unified diff views, and Revert, Preview, and Publish buttons.
 See Use the code editor.